Ian Smith (New Zealand cricketer)

 Ian David Stockley Smith (born 28 February 1957) is a New Zealand cricket and rugby commentator and former cricketer.
 He played as a wicket-keeper for New Zealand throughout the 1980s and part of the 1990s.

 Early life

-Ian Smith was born in Nelson, New Zealand to a family of keen golfers.
+Smith was born in Nelson, New Zealand to a family of keen golfers.
 They moved to Wanganui when he was one and then to Wellington when he was eight years old.
 It was here where Smith first played cricket at the Miramar Park Cricket Club.
 He was initially an off spinner who "batted a bit".
 He was a member of the Wellington Primary Schools' team and was selected for the North Island Primary Schools' team and captained the North Island under-12 soccer team in 1969.
 In his high school years, he moved to Palmerston North and concentrated on playing as a wicket-keeper.
 In 1978, he played as a substitute fielder for New Zealand in their Test match against Pakistan in Napier and was delighted to be paid NZ$100.
-His car broke down after the game; the repairs cost NZ$99.95.
+His car broke down after the game and the repairs cost NZ$99.95.